Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - `default` (string, optional): a default value for this field
 - `const` (string, optional): a fixed (constant) value for this field

-Strings are Unicode.
-For non-Unicode encodings, use `bytes` instead.
-The basic `minLength`/`maxLength` validation constraints are counted as UTF-8 bytes.
-Note that Javascript stores strings with UTF-16 by default, and it is necessary to re-encode to count accurately.
-The `minGraphemes`/`maxGraphemes` validation constraints work with Grapheme Clusters, which have a complex technical and linguistic definition, but loosely correspond to "distinct visual characters" like Latin letters, CJK characters, punctuation, digits, or emoji (which might comprise multiple Unicode codepoints and many UTF-8 bytes).
+Strings must be in Unicode.
+If using non-Unicode encodings, switch to bytes.
+The minLength and maxLength constraints are measured in UTF-8 bytes, but remember, JavaScript defaults to UTF-16 for strings, so conversion for accurate counts is necessary.
+The minGraphemes and maxGraphemes constraints are based on Grapheme Clusters, essentially "visual characters" such as emojis, which may encompass multiple Unicode codepoints and a larger number of UTF-8 bytes.

-`format` constrains the string format and provides additional semantic context.
-Refer to the Data Model specification for the available format types and their definitions.
+`format` constrains the string format for further validation assurances.
+Refer to the [Data Model](./00004-data-models.md) specification for the available format types and their definitions.

-`const` and `default` are mutually exclusive.
+`default` and `const` are mutually exclusive, and therefore invalidated if both are provided.

 ### `bytes`
 Type-specific fields: